kathicks/developers-dictionary/README.md

 ### Approach

 * **Idea generation and user stories**
+  * We started off by brainstorming all possible features for the app and then using the development of user stories to ensure that the features really were of value to the user
 * **Wireframes**
+  * We each drew our vision of the app design on a piece of paper and then came together to compare our drawings
+  * We took the best bits from each drawing to develop our wireframes which acted as a template for the front-end design
 * **Deciding our tech**
+  * We decided to use the Node, Express and MongoDB tech stack for this project as an opportunity to learn something new
 * **Adding a project on GitHub**
+  * We decided to use the project management tool on Github (which can be seen on this repo by selecting the [projects](https://github.com/KatHicks/developers-dictionary/projects/1) tab above
+  * We entered all the user stories as to-do items and tagged them as either MVP or Version 1
 * **Pairing**
+  * We paired each day and pairs rotated regularly
+  * We made sure that as far as possible everyone got to work on the bits of the app that most interested them
 * **Standups and retros**
+  * We had stand up meetings at the beginning of each day to discuss what work was going to be done that day and decide on the pairings
+  * We also had retrospective meetings at the end of each day to review how things had gone and identify any problems or blockers
 * **Code reviews**
+  * As not everyone was working on the same thing, it was important to have code reviews so that we all understood how other bits of the app were working

 ### Ideas for extension

+There are lots of features that we would have liked to include but didn't have time to implement.
+Below is just a small selection:

 * **Users**
+  * Currently anyone who visits the app can add a term or explanation to the dictionary, which makes it liable to mis-use and inaccuracies
+  * Our plan is to include user accounts using OAuth with users signing up using their Github
 * **Extending search**
+  * Currently the search only works on exact matches
+  * It would be much more user friendly if we could run auto-correct, fuzzy matching and matching on first letters
 * **Wildcard button**
+  * One of the main aims of the app was to make researching software development jargon more fun and engaging
+  * We had the idea of a wildcard button in the middle of the wheel which takes you to a random page - not only would it be fun, but it might help you learn something new too!